PI Confidentiality: Not only do you have our assurance that your case is completely confidential, you have The Law to back it up!

-Michigan serves as a good example, but each state is unique.
+Michigan serves as a good example of strong PI confidentiality, but each state is unique.
 Unlike Michigan, many states do not offer protection of investigative files or reports from a valid subpoena.
 In such states like Texas, Florida, Illinois and California, if we are served with a valid subpoena for records, your file will likely have to be turned over to the requesting party.
 This holds true for both civil and criminal subpoenas in most jurisdictions.

 Subpoenas aside, a private investigator has a duty to keep your information and investigation strictly confidential.
 One frustration of that we as private investigators have is that confidentiality and our clients’ requirements for discretion make it hard to publicize our frequent successes, but we understand that without that confidentiality, we could not serve our clients effectively.

 An example of Federal case law on the extension of the attorney client privilege to a non-attorney as used by private investigators to protect their work product may also be enlightening.